Cooperation and dependencies in multipartite systems: Multipartite dependence

 The value of $\mathcal{D}_3$ can be interpreted using an alternative expression for conditional mutual information, e.g., $I(X_1 : X_3 | X_2) = I(X_1 : X_2 X_3) - I(X_1 : X_2)$.
-Reformulating now (\ref{EQ_D3}), one recognizes that $\mathcal{D}_3$ expresses the gain in information about the first subsystem that the second party has from \emph{cooperating} with the third party.
-Accordingly, nonzero $\mathcal{D}_3$ ensures that any two parties always gain through cooperation when accessing the knowledge about the remaining subsystem.
-The minimal gain over the choice of parties is an alternative way to compute $\mathcal{D}_3$.
+Accordingly, one recognizes from Eq.~(\ref{EQ_D3}) that $\mathcal{D}_3$ expresses the gain in information about the first subsystem that the second party has from \emph{cooperating} with the third party.
+Non-zero value of $\mathcal{D}_3$ ensures that any two parties always gain through cooperation when accessing the knowledge about the remaining subsystem.
+The minimal gain over the choice of parties is an alternative way to compute $\mathcal{D}_3$. { Of course by taking this minimum some information about the underlying quantum state is inevitably lost, but our quantity is designed to be sensitive to genuinely multipartite properties of the state only.}